techgeek68/DevOps/01. Course Syllabus/Syllabus.md

 - **Lab 7.4.B SAST and Dependency Scanning *(NEW)*:** Run Bandit against the Flask app: `bandit -r app/`.
 Resolve at least one finding.
 Run OWASP Dependency Check against the project.
 Add both as pipeline stages; fail the pipeline on HIGH severity findings.
 - **Lab 7.4.C Trivy Image Scanning:** Install Trivy.
 Scan the Flask image: `trivy image <name>`.
 Identify at least one HIGH/CRITICAL CVE; research it; apply the fix (usually: update the base image).
 Add Trivy as a pipeline stage; configure it to fail on CRITICAL findings.
 - **Lab 7.4.D Secure Jenkins:** Configure Jenkins to serve over HTTPS with a self signed cert.
 Set controller executors to zero (all builds on agents).
 Confirm developer role cannot modify pipelines or access admin settings.
+- **Lab 7.4.E SBOM + Signing:** Generate an SBOM for the container image (e.g., Syft), sign the image with cosign, and verify the signature in CI before Kubernetes deployment.
+Fail the pipeline if verification fails.
+- **Lab 7.4.F Policy as Code:** Install Kyverno (or OPA Gatekeeper).
+Enforce policies that deny privileged containers, require resource limits, and require signed images.
+Demonstrate one failing and one passing deployment.

 ## Section 7.5 Project Management with Jira